LuxciumProject/mapping-tools/library/mapping-tools/README.md

 The package includes 5 main functions:

+The mapping-tools package is incredibly flexible, able to handle both promises and non-promises as input.
+This means you can use it in any context, no matter what type of data you're working with.

+Error handling is a top priority in the mapping-tools package.
+No matter what goes wrong, you can trust that the code will always provide meaningful output.
+This makes it a resilient choice for performing transformations on your data.

+The output of the mapping-tools package is based on the `Settled<TVal>` type, wwhich allows users to differentiate between successful and unsuccessful results.
+This makes it easy to understand and work with the results of your transformations.

+Overall, the mapping-tools package is a reliable choice for performing transformations on collections of data.

 1. **[awaitedMapping](#awaitedmapping)**, is based on Promise.all($)
 2. **[paralellMapping](#parallelmapping)**, is based on Array.prototype.map($)
 3. **[serialMapping](#serialmapping)**, is based on a forOf loop